andis-sprinkis/snippet/sh_linux_nmcli_list_rescan_wifi.md

-# Rescanning the Wi-Fi device list using the NetworkManager `nmcli`
+# Rescanning and showing the Wi-Fi device list using the NetworkManager `nmcli`

 ```sh
 nmcli device wifi rescan